 Keep in mind, however, that Vassar does not provide storage space for your items outside of your room.
-Also keep in mind that you will need to think about how you will store your things at the end of the school year (i.e., self-storage, driving things home, shipping, etc.).
+You will also need to consider how you will store your things at the end of the school year (e.g., self-storage, driving things home, shipping, etc.)

 What should I not bring?